 This debut campaign not only marked the beginning of spirited on-field battles but also established the camaraderie, competition, and commitment that would define the league for years to come.

-The years 2013 through 2017 marked a period of transformation and steady growth for what was then known as the Bragging Rights Fantasy League.
+The years 2013 through 2017 marked a period of transformation and steady growth for the Bragging Rights Fantasy League.
 In 2013, the league introduced entry fees for the first time — a major milestone that elevated the competitive stakes.
 These pooled contributions were used to reward division champions, the league champion, and the runner-up, giving each season a tangible sense of achievement beyond bragging rights.

 That same year also saw a wave of front-office changes, ushering in a new era of leadership and team identity.
 Four original General Managers — Dave Nguyen, Eryn Turner, Jason Richmond, and Mitch Smith — concluded their tenures.
 Taking their places were Ashley Coppersmith (Vegas), Bruce Coppersmith (Cleveland), Cody Coppersmith (Miami), and Amanda Strutz (Cedar Rapids), each bringing renewed energy and strategy to their franchises.